 Both engines provide great scripting tools enabling E2E scripting of games.
 So, whether you choose Unity or Unreal, they offer swift and rapid game development.

-The popularity of Unreal and Unity can be easily determined through Google search tracking.
+The popularity of Unreal and Unity game development can be easily determined through Google search tracking.
 In the past few years, Unity has been the clear winner giving a hard time to Unreal Engine.

 You can opt for the best gaming engine for your racing game design and development according to your desire, as both compete head-to-head in the throat-cutting era of digitalization.